 First, let’s clarify the basics of supply and demand.
 When demand grows faster than supply, the price of supply generally rises.
 If supply grows faster than demand, the price of the supply will generally fall.
 Most importantly, this doesn’t just apply to buyers and sellers of real estate.
 It applies to every aspect of a traded commodity, especially credit.

 Most people get the home price part, but not a lot of people think about the credit creation part.
 It’s not as simple as, a lot of people want a product, so prices rise.
 Prices are bound by the limits of what people can and are willing to pay.
 Keep this in mind, because we’re going to circle back to it.

 Quantitative ease (QE) is when central banks, like the BoC and the Fed, buy bonds or mortgage securities.
 These state players, with unlimited capital, create demand for these debt instruments.
-By creating demand, they drive the price up, and the yields on these instruments.
+By creating demand, they drive the price up, and push the yields of these instruments lower.
 Yield is another way of saying the return on capital lent, or the percent paid to you.

 The goal is not just to lower yields, or interest paid on the instruments they buy though.
 Since markets compete for the same capital, the goal is to drop all interest paid lower.
 By making debt cheaper, they hope companies and households will borrow more.
 If they borrow more, they can spend more of their future revenue in the near term.
 This can boost the economy short-term until debt builds up and it’s no longer effective.

 Still think this is just one interpretation of the events?
 Let’s check in with what the Bank of Canada says about QE: